Syro-Malankara Catholic Eparchy of Mavelikara

-The Eparchy of Mavelikara is a Syro-Malankara Catholic Church ecclesiastical territory or eparchy of the Catholic Church in India.
+The Eparchy of Mavelikara is a Syro-Malankara Catholic Church ecclesiastical territory or Eparchy of the Catholic Church in India.
 It is a suffragan eparchy in the ecclesiastical province of the metropolitan Archeparchy of Trivandrum.

 Its episcopal see is Mavelikkara, a taluk and municipality in the southern part of Alappuzha district of the southwestern Indian state of Kerala, on the banks of the Achankovil River.

-It is the 6th eparchy of the Syro-Malankara Catholic Church, established on 2007.01.02 on territory formerly belonging to the Metropolitan archeparchies.
 It has 94 parishes and 37,000 members.
-The first bishop of this eparchy is Joshua Mar Ignathios.
 Patron saint is the Blessed Virgin Mary, to whom the cathedral is also devoted.
+On the 30th May 2025 Mathews Mar Polycarpos was appointed the second Bishop following the retirement of Joshua Mar Ignathios.
+His Installation was held on the 29th June 2025.